Symmetric bimonoidal intermuting categories and $\omega\times\omega$ reduced bar constructions: A note on reduced bar construction

-Let $\Delta_2$ be the subcategory of $\Delta$ whose objects are finite ordinals greater or equal to 2 and whose arrows are the arrows of $\Delta$, i.e.\ order-preserving functions, which preserve, moreover, the first and the last element.
-The category $\Delta_2$ is the image of $(\Delta^+)^{op}$ under the functor $\cal J$.
-So, $\Delta_2$ is isomorphic to $(\Delta^+)^{op}$ and in the sequel we will represent the arrows of $(\Delta^+)^{op}$ by the standard graphical presentations for the corresponding arrows of $\Delta_2$.
+Let $\Delta_{Int}$ be the subcategory of $\Delta$ whose objects are finite ordinals greater or equal to 2 and whose arrows are interval maps, i.e.\ order-preserving functions, which preserve, moreover, the first and the last element.
+The category $\Delta_{Int}$ is the image of $\Delta_+^{op}$ under the functor $\cal J$.
+So, $\Delta_{Int}$ is isomorphic to $\Delta_+^{op}$ and in the sequel we will represent the arrows of $\Delta_+^{op}$ by the standard graphical presentations for the corresponding arrows of $\Delta_{Int}$.

-Let $\Delta_{p}$ be the category whose objects are again finite ordinals and whose arrows are order preserving partial functions.
-Beside the arrows $\delta_i^n$ and $\sigma_i^n$, to generate $\Delta_p$ we need also the arrows $\rho_i^n\!:n\pl 1\str n$ for $n\geq 0$ and $0\leq i\leq n$, which are partial functions graphically presented as
+Let $\Delta_{par}$ be the category whose objects are again finite ordinals and whose arrows are order preserving partial functions.
+Beside the arrows $\delta_i^n$ and $\sigma_i^n$, to generate $\Delta_{par}$ we need also the arrows $\rho_i^n\!:n\pl 1\str n$ for $n\geq 0$ and $0\leq i\leq n$, which are partial functions graphically presented as

 The standard list of equations that satisfy $\delta$'s and $\sigma$'s should be extended by the following equations:

 A \emph{counital monad} $\langle T,\eta,\mu,\varepsilon\rangle$ in a category $X$ consists of a functor $T\!:X\str X$ and three natural transformations